top of page

 Final Thoughts: Diversify Early, Protect Yourself Later

 University is a whirlwind of friendships, academics, and experiences, and it’s easy to get swept up in the intensity of it all.
 But if I’ve learned anything from my years working with young people, it’s this: diversification is key.
-Whether it’s with your friendships, your goals, or your time, spreading your emotional energy across different areas will protect your well-being in the long run.

 Don’t wait until things fall apart to realize you’ve put all your emotional capital in one place.
 Start now, diversify your connections, and you’ll find that when one thing changes, you’ll still have the stability and support to carry on.